Nick Kokonas

 Nick Kokonas is an American restaurant businessman and author.
+He is known for his partnership with chef Grant Achatz, owning Chicago restaurants Next, Alinea, and The Aviary, and for founding the reservation business Tock.

 Early life and education

-Born and raised in Northbrook IL, only child of Greek parents, Kokonas graduated from Colgate University with a degree in philosophy.
+Born and raised in Northbrook IL, the only child of Greek parents, Kokonas graduated from Colgate University with a degree in philosophy.

 Career

 Prior to meeting Grant Achatz and forming their business partnership, Kokonas was the owner of a financial firm for 10 years, and was an investor and entrepreneur.

-Kokonas's restaurants Next, Alinea, and The Aviary served as a testing and development ground for his proprietary ticketing system called Tock.
-Kokonas's system allows for dynamic pricing for restaurant tickets/reservations.
-Some of the earliest adopters include, Thomas Keller's The French Laundry and Per Se and Daniel Patterson's Coi.
+Kokonas's restaurants Next, Alinea, and The Aviary served as a testing and development ground for his proprietary ticketing system, Tock.
+Kokonas's system allows for dynamic pricing for restaurant tickets and reservations.
+Some of the earliest adopters include Thomas Keller's The French Laundry and Per Se, and Daniel Patterson's Coi.
 In 2021 Tock was acquired by Squarespace for over $400 million.

-Alinea has been named the best restaurant in North America by publications as diverse as Gourmet Magazine, the World's 50 Best, and Trip Advisor.
+Alinea has been named the best restaurant in North America by Gourmet Magazine, the World's 50 Best, and Trip Advisor.
 Next, a shape-shifting restaurant with new menus every 3 or 4 months, won a James Beard award for Best New Restaurant in America and was given a 4-star rating from the Chicago Tribune for each of 21 different menus.

-Kokonas has been a frequent and often cited guest on podcasts including the Tim Ferriss Show, where his first appearance was the top listened to show for that year.
+Kokonas has been a guest on podcasts including the Tim Ferriss Show.